Azure/azure-sdk-for-go/README.md

 Previous Go SDK packages are located under [/services folder](https://github.com/Azure/azure-sdk-for-go/tree/master/services), and you can see the full list [on this page](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/services).
 They might not have the same feature set as the new releases but they do offer wider coverage of services.

 ### Management: New Releases
-A new set of management libraries that follow the [Azure SDK Design Guidelines for Go](https://azure.github.io/azure-sdk/golang_introduction.html).
+A new set of management libraries that follow the [Azure SDK Design Guidelines for Go](https://azure.github.io/azure-sdk/golang_introduction.html) are available at `sdk/resourcemanagement`.
 These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.

 To get started, please follow the [quickstart guide here](https://aka.ms/azsdk/go/mgmt).
 To see the benefits of migrating and how to migrate to the new libraries, please visit the[migration guide](https://aka.ms/azsdk/go/mgmt/migration).